joelparkerhenderson/ways-of-working/README.md

 ## What are ground rules?

+Ground rules are simple guidelines that improve teamwork and communication.
 Ground rules define a team's common set of expectations and ways of working together.

 Good introductions and sources: